jspinak/brobot/docs/docs/API/state structure/image-analysis.md

 will be key to the robustness and effectiveness of your automation application.
 Identifying the optimal images to use early on will save you lots of time and frustration.
-Ideally, you should analyse and optimize your images before writing any code.
+Ideally, you should analyze and optimize your images before writing any code.
-Brobot has functionality that is dedicated to pre-app image analysis.
-It works together with the StateStructure builder to give you an idea of which images may cause problems and what you may want to change.
+Brobot has functionality that is dedicated to pre-code image analysis.
+It works together with the State Structure builder to give you an idea of which images may cause problems and what you may want to change.

 ## Common issues with images and regions

-Adjusting the minimum similarity of images is a common technique for situations where an image may vary slightly but still needs to be found with high certainty.
-Min similarity is also adjusted in the opposite scenario, where similar images exist on the screen, and it's important to find only the one we want.
-Both scenarios are a consequence of trial-and-error programming, something that we want to avoid when developing automation software.
-Ideally, we will choose images that don't require adjusting the min similarity at some point down the line.
+Adjusting the minimum similarity of images is a common technique for situations where an image is not recognized as we expect.
+The image may vary slightly but still needs to be found with high certainty, in which case the minimum similarity would be lowered.
+Minimum similarity is also adjusted upwards, in scenarios where similar images exist on the screen, and it's important to find only the one we want.
+Both scenarios involve trial-and-error programming, a technique that we want to avoid when developing automation software.
+Ideally, we will choose images that don't require adjusting the minimum similarity at some point down the line.

 Sometimes we can't choose an image that is unique.
-For example, we have a 'close' button like the 'X' at the top right of a window that is the same for all windows in the environment we are controlling.
-In this case, it is best to set the SearchRegion, when possible, to look for only the window we want to close.
+For example, we have a close button like the 'X' at the top right of a window that is the same for all windows in the environment.
+In this case, it is best to set the SearchRegion to look for only the button we want to press.
-In addition, the 'close' image should be set to `shared` so that it is not used to find a State in the case that Brobot gets lost.
+In addition, the close image should be defined as `shared` so that it is not used to find a State in the case that Brobot gets lost.

-Defining SearchRegions can be difficult during execution.
-If we are working with images that don't always appear in the same location, we will want to identify the potential area where they could appear and limit our search to this area.
-Even if we know in advance where this area is, identifying the exact coordinates on the screen is not always precise or easy to do.
-In addition, finding regions during execution is especially difficult when the regions contain few or no static images.
+Defining regions can be difficult during execution.
+If we are working with images that don't always appear in the same location, we may want to identify the area where they could appear and limit our search to this area.
+Even if we know in advance where this area is, identifying the exact coordinates on the screen is not always easy to do and the results can be imprecise.
+Finding regions during
+execution is especially difficult when the regions contain few or no static images.

 ## Brobot's image analysis

-During the process that builds the StateStructure, an analysis of each screenshot is output to the console, and contains information on GROUP_DEFINE operations as well as images and their matches under the following conditions:
+During the process that builds the StateStructure, an analysis of each screenshot is output to the console.
+This analysis contains information on GROUP_DEFINE and TRANSFER operations as well as images and their matches under the following conditions:
 - at least one match is found
-- the image has an active attribute on this screenshot whose operation fails
+- an active attribute fails

 ## Using the image analysis